Wembley Park: The British Empire Exhibition

 In 1921 the British Government decided to site the British Empire Exhibition at Wembley Park, on the site of Edward Watkin's pleasure gardens.
 The Urban District Council was opposed to the Exhibition, but its objections were overruled.
 Wembley Stadium (then the Empire Stadium) was built for the Exhibition and, famously, the 1923 FA Cup Final was played there.

 Much of Humphry Repton's Wembley Park landscape was transformed in 1922–1923 during preparations for the Exhibition.

 In addition to the pavilions and kiosks there were a lake, a funfair, a garden and a working replica coal mine.
 There were also numerous restaurants, the most expensive of which was the Lucullus restaurant (in 1925 the Wembley Garden Club restaurant) near the exhibition gardens.
 In 1924 J. Lyons held a monopoly of catering, but the restaurant in the Indian Pavilion used Indian cooks and was advised by Edward Palmer "of Messrs.
 Veeraswami [sic] & Co." to serve as "Indian Adviser at the restaurant".
 In 1925 Veeraswamy & Co. ran the Indian restaurant, even though, for reasons both economic and political, the Indian Government did not take part in the 1925 season.
 Veeraswamy & Co. later founded the first Indian restaurant aimed at a non-Anglo-Indian white clientele in England, in Regent Street.
 It still survives, and was awarded a Michelin star in 2016.

-The British Empire Exhibition ran from 1924 to 1925, and while it failed to make a profit or reinforce conclusively the national attachment to the ideal of the British Empire, it did make Wembley a household name.
+The British Empire Exhibition took place in 1924 and 1925.
+While it failed to make a profit or reinforce conclusively the national attachment to the ideal of the British Empire, it did make Wembley a household name.
 Arthur Elvin's rescue of the Empire Stadium building then ensured that this continued, and that Wembley Park would remain the pre-eminent visitor attraction in west London, even though much of the Exhibition site was taken over by light engineering.